kneath/kneath.github.com/giving/index.md

   </li>
   <li>
   <h3><a href="https://trees.org">Trees for the Future</a></h3>
-  <p>Trees for the Future give farmers the tools (and trees) to implement their Forest Garden Approach to grow fruits and vegetables while building nutrients back into their soil.</p>
+  <p>TREES works with farmers around the world to implement their Forest Garden Approach to combat deforestation from agriculture.
+Their system uses trees to grow fruits and vegetables while adding nutrients back into the soil — a win for carbon sequestration and agricultural productivity.</p>
   </li>
   <li>
   <h3><a href="https://www.sierraclub.org/">Sierra Club</a></h3>